michihodges/webpack-basics/README.md

 # Webpack Entry
 Before Webpack can map app assets including dependencies it needs somewhere to start.
 The default entry point is `./src/index.js`, however, due to Express already being set up with a slightly different file structure it will need to be `./src/client/index.js` and the file `index.js` will also need to be created there.
-The entry point will need to be configured in the config file.
+The entry point will be configured in the config file.
+To test the entry point, an alert can be added to the `index.js` file and is implemented when Webpack is run.

 ## File Structure
 Create `index.js` inside the `./src/client` folder path: